raspy135/Qun-mk2/README.md

 ------------ | -------------
 SHIFT + MODE PLAY | Dump current preset to MIDI OUT.
 This is useful to transfer the current preset to another Qun / Qun mk2 synthesizer.
 SHIFT + SYSTEM | All notes off
 SHIFT + PARAM | Initialize the preset.
 You can choose some templates: Blank, Sampler, EvenSlice, Scratch.
-Please see the "Initialize preset" section for detail.
+Please see the [Initialize preset](#initialize-preset) section for detail.
 SHIFT + SEQ PLAY + turn dial | Set BPM.
 Tap tempo by pressing SEQ PLAY 4 or more times while you keep pressing SHIFT.
 MODE PLAY + turn dial | Record volume -- stay at -6.0dB or lower to avoid clipping.
 MODE PLAY + SYSTEM + turn dial | looper master volume